-On February 5, 2012, scientists from the Russian Arctic and Antarctic Research Institute of St. Petersburg drilled through the final layer of ice in their quest to reach the surface of 14 million-year-old Lake Vostok.
-Lake Vostok was a subglacial lake located 13,000 feet below the East Antarctic Ice Sheet.
-In 2013, scientists desperate to find microbial life had erroneously declared finding new bacteria.
-Their findings were found to have come from their boring equipment lubricated with kerosene.
-Despite this setback, studies continued.
+On February 5, 2012, scientists from the Russian Arctic and Antarctic Research Institute of St. Petersburg drilled through a final layer of ice in their quest to reach Lake Vostok, a 14 million-year-old subglacial lake located 13,000 feet below the East Antarctic Ice Sheet.

-On January 20, 2022, the Eros Impact occured, and Vostok Base lost all contact with other stations throughout the continent.
-On the last day of January, 2022, the Russians encountered what they believed to be alien life, until they realized that the youthful monsters had in fact emerged from the pods of Lake Vostok.
+Vostok Base lost all contact with other stations throughout the continent, and on the last day of January in 2022, scientists at Vostok encountered what they believed to be alien life.

 - HELOVIDOL (The Human Era | Antarctica)